ValgulNecron/kasuki/readme.md

 The bot is in the first place a bot that interface the anilist api with discord letting user get different information from it. there is also secondary module that will be added when I have idea or want to test thing.

+# Contributing.

+### I know how to code in rust.

+them please check the todo and follow CONTRIBUTING.md to add feature, if the todo is complete or you want to do something else just do it.

+### I don't know how to code in rust but still want to contribute.

+1. You can add new langage by adding a translation in the file located in lang_file and add in lang.rs found in
+src/cmd/general_modules/ the option with .add_string_choice("ISO-639-1", "ISO-639-1")
+please google for what is ISO-639-1
+2. Contribute to this guide by making it clearer on how to use/ how it work.
+3. Or by opening an issue with echancement or new feature you want to see.

 # How to use